 Life with a Salt Water Pool

-Now that you’ve converted your pool to salt water, what will maintenance be like?
+Now that you’ve converted to a salt water pool, what will maintenance be like?
 Your salt water chlorination system only creates chlorine from salt—it does not balance your water.
 You’ll still need to test your water regularly, sometimes adding chemicals to balance it.

 These chemicals are the same ones you’d use in a chlorine pool.
 But remember, your water will no longer require the large amounts of maintenance chlorine for sanitizing.